International students appearing for student F-1 visa interview will usually have higher education loans approved from a bank.

 - Yale School of Management

-According to Graduate Management Admission Council (GMAC) about 40 business schools in the United States and Europe, beginning with the 2009-10 academic year.
+According to Graduate Management Admission Council (GMAC), about 40 business schools in the United States and Europe will make the “no co-signer student loan” available beginning with the 2009-10 academic year.

 Interest Rates – Student Loans

-Interest rates for student loan vary between countries, but getting student loan in US seems to be much better option than from India.
+Interest rates for student loans vary among countries.
+However, it should be noted that applying for student loans in the US seems to be a much better option than applying for loans in India.